Royd Nursery Infant School is a community school in Deepcar, Sheffield. The school was opened on the 22nd of May 1967.

 Royd Nursery Infant School is organised into two educational stages –

 The school has 8 classrooms, a computing room, a meeting room and a separate dining room.
-We are lucky to have lots of outdoor space enabling us to have a Foundation Stage 1 (FS1) outdoor area, a Foundation Stage 2 (FS2) outdoor area and a big yard for play times, dinner times and PE lessons.
-At Royd there are 8 teachers (2 part-time), 7 teaching assistants and an assistant for displays.
+We are lucky to have lots of outdoor space enabling us to have an outdoor area in our Two Year Old Provision, an FS1 outdoor area, an FS2 outdoor area and a big yard for playtimes, dinner times and outdoor PE lessons.

 Your child may wear:

-- A royal blue ‘Royd’ sweater or cardigan with the school logo on.
+- A royal blue ‘Royd’ sweater or cardigan with the school logo on

-- A white or pale blue polo shirt or a white polo shirt with the school logo.
+- A white or pale blue polo shirt or a white polo shirt with the school logo

-- Dark grey trousers/shorts for boys.
+- Dark grey trousers/shorts

-- White, dark grey or black socks for both girls and boys.
+- White, dark grey or black socks

-- Small stud earrings.
+- Small stud earrings

 Indoor PE kit consists of –

-- Dark (navy or black) Shorts
+- Dark (navy-blue or black) shorts

-- White T-shirt
+- White t-shirt

 Outdoor PE kit consists of –

-- Dark (navy or black) shorts or dark (navy or black) jogging bottoms
+- Dark (navy-blue or black) jogging bottoms

-- Pumps or trainers
+- PE pumps or trainers

-- During cold weather children will be able to wear their coat too
+- During cold weather, children will be able to wear their coat too

-All potentially dangerous jewellery, such as watches, necklaces, earrings etc. will be removed before PE lessons.
-Jewellery must be removed by the child or parent.
-Staff members are not able to remove jewellery.
+All potentially dangerous jewellery, such as watches, necklaces and earrings, must be removed before PE lessons.
+Jewellery must be removed by the child or parent – staff members are not able to remove jewellery.

 Taylor Shaw are the company that provide our school meals.
-Choices include a meat option, vegetarian option, a jacket potato, or a sandwich.
+Choices include a meat option, vegetarian option, a jacket potato or a sandwich,

 We ask that parents discuss the menu choices for that day with their children before they arrive at school.
 Children then select their dinner choice with the class teacher during morning register.